Do you want to find the best Google Analytics plugin for your WordPress site?

 Which is the Best Google Analytics Plugin for WordPress

-Our #1 pick is MonsterInsights as the best Google Analytics plugins for WordPress.
+Our #1 pick is MonsterInsights as the best Google Analytics plugin for WordPress.
 It comes with a user-friendly interface and an easy setup process.
 It doesn’t require any coding at all.
 So connecting Google Analytics to your WordPress site or WooCommerce store is straightforward, making it beginner-friendly.

 It’s a powerful plugin with real-time reports, custom events, and eCommerce tracking.